 Remember, even if you are below 21 years, you might be subject to possession with intent to sell even if the amount you had in possession during the time of the arrest was less than an ounce.
 Below are examples of pieces of evidence that can convince the prosecutor that you had the intent to sell the alleged marijuana you had within your person, vehicle, or apartment:

 Generally, juvenile offenses or delinquent acts are complex to a layman.
-If your son is in custody for alleged possession of non-medical marijuana, you should discuss this issue with an experienced defense attorney without delay for the best possible outcome.
+If your son or daughter is in custody for alleged possession of non-medical marijuana, you should discuss this issue with an experienced defense attorney without delay for the best possible outcome.

 Possession of Marijuana Weighing More than 28.5 Grams (HS 11357(c))